keberwein/lastFM_srape/README.md

 # lastFM_srape
-A script to scape artist images form the Last.FM API.
+A simple Python3 script to scape artist images form the Last.FM API.